angelawong3/pet-tracker/README.md

 ```
 * As a user, I want to be able to create an account

-* As a user, I want to be able to add, edit & remove pets & their information.
+* As a user, I want to be able to add, edit & remove pets & their relative information.

 * As a user, I want to be able to view a gallery of all pets submitted by all users.